Quick Start Guide

 Learn more about Advanced Usage

-Check Custom Templates to customize output format
+Check Custom Templates to customize field requirements and fallback entry types

 See Core API Reference for Python API reference